dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 }
 ```

-<a name="RegisterActions" />The context in `RegisterActions` call will enable subscriptions for data pumping from the infrastructure.
+<a name="RegisterActions"></a>The context in `RegisterActions` call will enable subscriptions for data pumping from the infrastructure.

 Sample of how registrations might look like: